SophiePiwko/Preprocessing-of-Proteomic-Data/README.md

 8. Histogram to visualize the overall distribution and the imputed data
 9. PCA plot to see the unsupervised clustering of the data

-# ➡️ Input and Output ⬅️
+# 📥 Input
-The input is the pg_matrix.tsv file received from DIA-NN and the output is multiple .csv files after each rpocessing step.
-This includes a .csv file after cleaning the column name, log transforming the data, adding annotations, filtering the data based on a user defined threshold and finally imputing data based on normal distribution.
-In addition, an .html file will be generated including multiple plots created throughout the processing steps.
+The input is the pg_matrix.tsv file received from the DIA-NN software.

 # 👉 Requirements 👈
 Download the working_directory folder.
 This folder includes the raw dataset, a requirements.txt file with the needed packages, a zipped file with the annotations and of course the python code.